keithmburu/courses/theory/setup.md

 #### Option 1: Linux Subsystem for Windows

 To go this route, you will need to go to the Microsoft Store on Windows 10 and download a version of Linux.
 This guide will assume that you use Ubuntu, but Debian and OpenSUSE are also options.
-Doing this creates a functional Linux environment for Windows without need of a virtual machine.
+Doing this creates a functional Linux environment for Windows without need of a virtual machine, NVIDIA GPU owners cannot use GPU acceleration in this environment.

 Follow the instructions here: https://docs.microsoft.com/en-us/windows/wsl/install-win10